kieran-ryan/leabhar-cliste/docs/naming.md

 - A long, descriptive name is better than a name that is short and ambigious.
   - Long names can impact horizontal scrolling and make it harder to analyse associate code at a glance.
 This can however hint that code design can be improved.
   - Avoid abbreviations and types.
+  - Follow the [Single Truth Rule](https://ruthlesslyhelpful.net/2012/02/25/rules-for-commenting-code), using expressive naming _"The compiler should use the same variable to represent the same single true meaning that the human reader understand"_ where a comment may have been used as mitigation for poor naming.
+If a comment says what the code **could** say, change the code.
 - If you find yourself creating `utils` or `helpers`, reconsider their placement.
 Difficulty in naming might signal a need for code restructuring.

 ### Favour 'from' over 'to'